incodehq/incode-platform/README.md

         }
     }

-Note that it is necessary to inject services into the factory.
+Note that it is necessary to inject services into the factory (`container.injectServicesInto(...)`).

 ### Completing the Pattern